Gab-Ahrens/LiveMatchThread/src/test/README.md

 1. Make sure all test files are cleaned up: `npm run clean-mock-data`
 2. Check that `mock-data/match-data.json` exists (required for simulation)
 3. Verify that the `.env` file has all necessary API and Reddit credentials
+4. Examine test logs in the `test-logs` directory